Reviewing Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO)

 |Monro

-This table compares Monro and Driven Brands’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares Driven Brands and Monro’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue